How To Use The Motion Array Marketplace Search Features

 Great!
 But there’s a lot more features here in the marketplace that can help you find what you’re looking for.

 Right now you might notice that we’re searching through the entire catalogue of motion array files.
-But if we know the kind of file we’re looking for, let’s say premiere pro templates for example, then we can choose this category search through only the premiere pro templates.
+But if we know the kind of file we’re looking for, let’s say premiere pro templates for example, then we can choose this category search through only the Premiere Pro templates.
 And the more categories we choose, the wider this search can be made for.
 But if we were to make a search right now, we would only be searching through premiere pro templates.

 But it doesn’t just stop there.
-If we drop down this category we can see that not only can we refine our search to premiere pro templates, but also the categories that are within that as well.
+If we drop down this category we can see that not only can we refine our search to Premiere Pro templates, but also the categories that are within that as well.
 Right now we’re searching through ALL premiere pro templates, but if we choose for example, only free items, you can see that our search would only be looking through the free items of this category.
 Same thing if we were to do this with titles, or transitions.
 And we can search through multiples of these sub categories as well.
 So you can see that using search tags in combination with filter results can get you very fast and effective searches.

 And lastly, you have 2 more degrees of controlling your searches up at the top here.
 Here by default your listings, after the most applicable, will appear by the most recently uploaded.
-But you can change that to show items by popularity, as well asl by ones that we’ve designated as awesome, in addition to items that you may have recently viewed.
+But you can change that to show items by popularity, as well as, by ones that we’ve designated as awesome, in addition to items that you may have recently viewed.

 And finally you can control to what degree of recency the items you’re searching through have been uploaded.
 If you only want the products that have been most recently uploaded, you can refine the cut-off to when products would have to have been created in order to be included in your results.

 And guys, that’s just been a basic overview of how to use the search features in Motion Array’s Marketplace.
 I hope you guys found this video helpful.
-If you did, you might find some of our other videos helpful, like creating your own portfolio website, as well as how to use our video review system.
+If you did, you might find some of our other videos helpful, like creating your own video portfolio website, as well as how to use our video review system.

 Thanks so much for watching, and I can’t wait to see your next video!